devnull-cz/c-prog-lang/modules/for-loop.md

 :eyes: code: [for.c](/src/for.c)

-task: compute minimum of averages of lines in 2-D integer array (of arbitrary
-      dimensions) that have positive values.
+:wrench: task: compute minimum of averages of lines in 2-D integer array (of arbitrary dimensions) that have positive values.

    :eyes: code: [2darray-min-avg.c](/src/2darray-min-avg.c)